eekcoopuw/jobmon/docsource/quickstart.rst

 *************************

-You can query the jobmon database to see the status of the whole dag, or any set of jobs.
+You can query the jobmon database to see the status of a whole Workflow, or any set of jobs.
 Open a SQL browser and connect to the database defined above.

 Tables: